patternfly/patternfly-elements/elements/pfe-toast/WHY.md

 These are some things we would like to add later to enhance this component.
 - Improve mobile experience
 - Slot for icon
-- Color/style varients via attributes
+- Color/style variants via attributes